PowerMops/powermops-site/src/routes/pmops/Lesson-16.md

 As an overview, we can say that the math calculations first convert the degree value to be in the range -359.
 Allowance is made for degree values entered as negative numbers, or degrees of magnitude 360 or greater.
-Once the degree is \"normalized\", it is converted to the equivalent degree in the range -89 and the quadrant is saved for doing mirror image calculations and determining the sign.
+Once the degree is "normalized", it is converted to the equivalent degree in the range -89 and the quadrant is saved for doing mirror image calculations and determining the sign.
 For degrees on an axis (, 90, 180, or 270) the sine is gotten from the ivar